Fire Door Inspection in Milton Keynes

 Why Milton Keynes landlords and building owners need this

 Milton Keynes has one of the highest concentrations of offices, HMOs and corporate lets in the South East.
-PAT testing demand is driven by the large private-rented sector around Central Milton Keynes, Bletchley and Wolverton.
+The large private-rented and commercial sector around Central Milton Keynes, Bletchley and Wolverton drives steady demand for fire-door inspections in flats, HMOs and workplaces.

 What the law says